 Fees: Parking is $5.

 Veterans Memorial Park is a less crowded and more peaceful alternative than some of the larger and more popular beaches in the Lake George area.
 The views of the lake are spectacular here, but that isn’t the only attraction.
 There is also a basketball court, playground, kayak launch and public docks.
-There are no food facilities but there is a picnic area.
-There are also many restaurants a short drive or walk away on Lake Shore Drive.
+There are no food facilities but there is a picnic area, and many restaurants are just a short drive or walk away on Lake Shore Drive.

 Lake Placid Public Beach, Lake Placid

 Hours: Lifeguards on duty daily during beach season.

 Oquaga Creek State Park, Bainbridge

 Just a three-hour drive from New York City and New Jersey, Oquaga Creek State Park is one of the best upstate New York beaches to escape to this summer.
-Here visitors can spend the day tanning in the sand or swimming in the cool, calm waters of Arctic Lake.
+Visitors can spend the day tanning in the sand or swimming in the cool, calm waters of Arctic Lake.
 Bring your fishing poles, as the lake is home to an abundance of black bass, bullheads and rainbow trout.
-After a long morning by the water, visitors can get some exercise hiking or biking along the park’s 6 miles of nature trails.
+After a long morning by the water, guests can get some exercise hiking or biking along the park’s 6 miles of nature trails.
 If you’re looking to spend more than just a day, there are 90 campsites available for visitor use, which are ideal for RV and tent camping.

 Hudson Valley Region

 Croton Point Park Beach, Croton-on-Hudson

 Croton Point Park is comprised of 508 acres of land, including a stretch of beach along the Hudson River.
-It offers a boat launch, lifeguard-protected swimming, kayaking and canoeing, fishing and a pool for Westchester County residents.
+It offers a boat launch, lifeguard-protected swimming, kayaking, canoeing, fishing and a pool for Westchester County residents.
 The park allows RV camping and contains playgrounds, hiking trails, pavilions and even a nature center.
 Dogs are allowed in the park, but they must be leashed.
 Order something from one of the food stands or bring some hot dogs and hamburgers to put on the grill in the picnic area.

 Thousand Islands-Seaway Region